-The U.S. Food and Drug Administration (FDA) has approved the premarket approval application (PMA) for the Medinol Ltd. Presillion plus cobalt chromium (CoCr) coronary stent on a rapid exchange delivery system in May 2012.
+May 4, 2012 - The U.S. Food and Drug Administration (FDA) has approved the premarket approval application (PMA) for the Medinol Ltd. Presillion plus cobalt chromium (CoCr) coronary stent on a rapid exchange delivery system.
 This device is indicated for improving coronary luminal diameter in patients with symptomatic ischemic heart disease associated with stenotic lesions in de novo native coronary arteries (length < 30 mm) with a reference vessel diameter of 2.5 to 4 mm.

 The usable length of the delivery system is 135 cm with a shaft profile of 1.9 French (64 mm) / 2.8 French (.94 mm) (proximal/distal).
 The catheter has a distal port (hole) approximately 25 cm from the distal tip that accesses the guidewire lumen.
 The guidewire lumen begins at the distal port and terminates at the distal tip.
 The catheter also has two markers on the proximal catheter shaft that indicate, approximately, the exit of the balloon catheter tip from the guiding catheter (brachial: 90 cm; femoral: 100 cm).